 China is Australia's largest agriculture, forestry and fisheries export market, worth an estimated $11.8 billion in 2021, up from $6.6 billion in 2011.

 China's demand for high-quality agriculture and food products is growing rapidly.
 The Australian Bureau of Agriculture and Resource Economics and Sciences (ABARES) predicts China's demand for agricultural products will more than double by 2050.

 In the past, the absence of a bilateral FTA with China meant Australian producers and exporters faced significant tariffs on agricultural products, and were at a competitive disadvantage to countries that had an FTA with China – including New Zealand, Chile and ASEAN.
 The China-Australia Free Trade Agreement (ChAFTA) addresses this issue, and also gives Australia a significant advantage over other larger players, such as the US, EU and Canada.

 ChAFTA, which entered into force on 20 December 2015, also provides a base for further liberalisation through a commitment to review outcomes three years after entry into force.

 China's demand for high-quality beef is growing rapidly, driven by a growing middle class.

-Australia – already one of China's major imported beef suppliers with 21 per cent of the import market and with an outstanding reputation for quality – will be ideally placed to capitalise on this growing demand, with ChAFTA delivering a real competitive advantage over almost all other large beef exporters.
+Australia is one of China's major imported beef suppliers with 9.5 per cent of the import market and with an outstanding reputation for quality, will be ideally placed to capitalise on this growing demand, with ChAFTA delivering Australia an advantage over other exporters.